-Indicators used to consider the principal adverse impacts on sustainability factors that measure the adherence or alignment PAI 10: Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises referred above: PAI 11: Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises PAI 21: Investments in companies without workplace accident prevention policies PAI 22: Lack of a supplier code of conduct PAI 23: Lack of a human rights policy PAI 24: Lack of anti-corruption and anti-bribery policies Methodology and data used to measure the adherence or alignment referred above: BBGI conducts ongoing monitoring of Portfolio Companies across the entire investment lifecycle on all the PAI listed above.
+Indicators used to consider the principal adverse impacts on sustainability factors that measure the adherence or alignment referred above: PAI 10: Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises PAI 11: Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises PAI 21: Investments in companies without workplace accident prevention policies PAI 22: Lack of a supplier code of conduct PAI 23: Lack of a human rights policy PAI 24: Lack of anti-corruption and anti-bribery policies Methodology and data used to measure the adherence or alignment referred above: BBGI conducts ongoing monitoring of Portfolio Companies across the entire investment lifecycle on all the PAI listed above.
 Please refer to the explanations provided in the adverse sustainability indicators table above.
-Please see our ESG Report which can be found here.
-The ESG Report will be approved by the Management Board in July 2024.
+Please see our Sustainability Report which can be found here.